A Bit About Us

 We are graduate students at Dalhousie University who are tired of empty diversity and inclusivity statements.
 We decided that we want to enact real change, by providing an educational outdoor experience to secondary students who might otherwise face barriers to learning about ecology and the natural world.

-We've created a diverse team of researchers to engage students with cutting-edge workshops on topics such as ornithology (the study of birds), coastal ecosystems, invertebrates, and plant biology.
+We've created a team of researchers - including BIPOC, underrepresented groups, and allies - to engage students with cutting-edge workshops on topics such as ornithology (the study of birds), coastal ecosystems, invertebrates, and plant biology.
 Read more about us and our backgrounds below!